 Baccarat is a casino card game that can be played by up to 8 players (considerably more online) and is dealt according to a strict set of rules known as a tableau.
 Often referred to as the king of casino games, baccarat is one of the simplest games to understand and play.

-Essentially, the game boils down to a 50/50 choice over where to place your money, and that’s it.
+Essentially, the game boils down to choosing whether the Player or Banker hand will win.
 We could probably end this guide right there, but of course, we won’t, as there is a lot more to this game than simply putting your money down.
-Let’s take a look!

 Key Beats